iaradsouza1/mdd/README.md

 This project is organized in the following directories:

  - `data/`: Holds the RNA-seq processed data, study metadata, and genome references;
- - `scripts/`: Holds all the scripts used in the analyses;
- - `results/`: Holds results from each step analysis.

-The `data/` directory the following files:
     - `genome/`: auxiliary files for kallisto quantification.
         - `Homo_sapiens.GRCh38.97.gtf.gz`: GTF file from human gencode/Ensembl version 97.
-        - `Homo_sapiens.GRCh38.cdna.all.fa.gz`: Human transcriptome gencode/Ensembl version 97
+        - `Homo_sapiens.GRCh38.cdna.all.fa.gz`: Human transcriptome gencode/Ensembl version 97.
     - `kallisto/`: output from kallisto quantification mode (`abundance.tsv`).
 Quantification files are separated by brain region.
         - `aINS/`:
         - `Cg25/`:
         - `dlPFC/`:
         - `OFC/`:
         - `Nac/`:
         - `Sub/`:
     - `meta/`:  metadata for BioProject SRP115956.
         - `SraRunTable.txt` : study metadata

+ - `scripts/`: Holds all the scripts used in the analyses;
+ - `results/`: Holds results from each step analysis.